andrewjamesford/WDD01-Client-Side-Pre-Course-Setup/Topics/How-we-work/how-we-work.md

 - Always check the meeting description so you know what to prepare.
 Most class meetings will have a listed agenda that outlines the expected learning to have been completed for that meeting.
 - Always click whether you are attending a meeting or not.

-Integration of your calendar with Slack is highly recommended: Google Calendar for Slack
+Integration of your calendar with Slack is highly recommended: [Google Calendar for Slackk](https://slack.com/app-pages/google-calendar)

 ### Google Meet